 Aid funds (all grants and loans) will be finalized (credited to the semester’s charges) no earlier than 10 days prior to the first day of classes for the fall and spring term.
-Federal Perkins and Stafford Loans do not appear as pending on the Student Account Statement until the student has completed a loan request form confirming his/her decision to borrow.
+Federal Stafford Loans do not appear as pending on the Student Account Statement until the student has completed a loan request form confirming his/her decision to borrow.

 How can I find out about outside scholarships?

 Outside scholarships are a great way to reduce the cost of attendance after Colby has awarded the need-based federal and institutional grants for which you may be eligible.
 There are many websites available to assist you in your search; it is advised that you do not spend money on scholarship search services as they are often not reputable and you can normally find the information yourself for free.
 Our new scholarship page provides many links to search services in addition to particular scholarships.

 Is there financial aid available for Jan Plan?